Updated: 07 January 2022

 We recommend that you regularly check the relevant Government guidance pages as advice may change.
 Please also remember to follow the Government’s safer travel guidelines, and plan ahead to avoid busy times.

-If you are travelling to the UK from the EU, please make sure you have consulted the relevant guidance regarding the UK and EU transition.
+If you are travelling from/to the EU, please also make sure that you have consulted the relevant guidance regarding the UK and EU transition.
+You can check our FAQs regarding Brexit here.

 Student Finance England Funded Students